PipedreamHQ/pipedream/docs/docs/quickstart/add-data-to-google-sheets/README.md

 ![image-20210522184732672](./image-20210522184732672.png)

-Then add the following code to convert the timestamp to a date time and export it from the code step:
+Then add the following code to convert the timestamp to a Google Sheets compatible date/time and export it from the code step:

 ```javascript
 const { DateTime } = require('luxon')